 Back on the trail as if you're approaching the junction again... take a right onto the Verde Rim Trail.
 You can't help but notice it says 1/2 mile to Pine Mountain.
 Sure enough, it is, one half mile, straight UP!...lol Okay it's not that bad.
 There's plenty of switchbacks and it is short lived.
 Another plus is the forest here didn't fall victim to a forest fire.
 Work your way through the switchbacks.
 The book was right the trail comes just shy of the actual peak.
 If you really wish to bag the peak there is a signed junction to make things easier.
 I passed on the option.

-Continuing on, your traveling very close to the edge of the rim.
+Continuing on, you are traveling very close to the edge of the rim.
 It's kind of cool walking along knowing the earth drops out shortly to your left.
 Every now and then a view comes into play.
 However some of the better views are looking down across Pine Mountain Wilderness on your right.
-If you look behind every now and then you'll notice your hiking at a higher elevation then Pine Mountain and you can look right down on the peak.
-So there's really no need to bag the peak.
+If you look behind every now and then you'll notice you are hiking at the same elevation as Pine Mountain.
+Technically four feet lower at best but darn near.
 With the next major junction also comes the best Verde Rim viewing opportunity.
 It looks like a hang glider launch but we all know that's a no no in a wilderness.